vanheeringen-lab/ANANSE/docs/command-line_reference.md

                   -p data/KRT_H3K27ac.broadPeak \
                   -o data/KRT_enhancer.bed
 ```
+!!! tip
+    Please use `-h/--help` for the details of all options.

 **Required arguments:**

 * `-t, --etype`
-    Enhancer type, H3K27ac, p300, or ATAC. **H3K27ac only provide for hg38!** If you would like run ANANSE for human data, we recommend you using hg38 genome and H3k27ac data as enhancer type.
-For all other genome or you do not have H3K27ac data for human, you can set `-t` to `p300` or `ATAC`.
+    Enhancer type, H3K27ac, p300, or ATAC.
+If you would like to run ANANSE in human data, we recommend you using hg38 genome and H3k27ac data as enhancer type.
+And this **H3K27ac*** option ***only provide for hg38!** For other genome or human data does not have H3K27ac, you can set `-t` to `p300` or `ATAC`.
 * `-g, --genome`
     The genome that is used for the gene annotation and the enhancer location.
 This can be either the name of a genome installed with [genomepy](https://github.com/vanheeringen-lab/genomepy), for example `hg38`, or the name of a genome FASTA file, for example `/data/genomes/hg38/hg38.fa`.
 It is recommended to use a genome installed by `genomepy`.
 You can find the method to generate genome files in the section [Input data](input_data/#genome).
 The default genome is `hg38`.   * `-b, --bam_input`.
 The H3K27ac or p300 ChIP-seq bam file.
 * `-p, --epeak`
     The H3K27ac ChIP-seq broadPeak, or the p300 ChIP-seq / ATAC-seq narrowPeak.
 * `-o, --bed_output`
     The output enhancer file.

+!!! note
+    There is 3 kind of enhancer type: H3K27ac, p300, or ATAC.
+    * For human with H3K27ac ChIP-seq data, using: 1, hg38 genome; 2, H3K27ac ChIP-seq BAM file; 3, H3K27ac ChIP-seq BoardPeak file.
+    * For p300 ChIP-seq data, using: 1, p300 ChIP-seq BAM file; 2, p3000 ChIP-seq narrowPeak file.
+    * For ATAC-seq data, using: 1, H3K27ac BAM file; 2, ATAC-seq narrowPeak file.

 **Optional arguments:**